 In AD, the joints and ligaments that normally allow the spine to move and flex become inflamed.
 The inflammation produces pain and stiffness that usually begins in the lower back.
 Over time, the disease can progress to the upper spine, chest and neck.
 As a result, joints and bones (vertebrae) can fuse, causing the spine to become rigid and inflexible.
 Other joints, such as the hips, shoulders, knees or ankles can also become inflamed.

 Ankylosing spondylitis can become a chronic (long-term) disease.
-The severity of symptoms and disability vary from person to person.
-Early diagnosis and appropriate treatment can help control the pain and stiffness associated with ES and reduce or prevent further deformity.
+The severity of symptoms and disability varies from person to person.
+Early diagnosis and appropriate ankylosing spondylitis treatment in Delhi can help control the pain and stiffness associated with ES and reduce or prevent further deformity.